 The department is committed to peer and supervisory review of classes taught by all faculty and graduate students.
-TA Instructors of Record are expected to have a review at least once during the semester; the TA will contact CTLE to select a suitable day to provide the best feedback on teaching methods and communication skills.
-CTLE offers free to all instructors of record a variety of mid-semester evaluation options, including online evaluations, group discussion evaluations, and video observation.
+TA Instructors of Record are expected to have a review at least once during the semester; the TA will contact CTE to select a suitable day to provide the best feedback on teaching methods and communication skills.
+CTE offers access to all instructors of record various mid-semester evaluation options, including online evaluations, group discussion evaluations, and video observation.
 These evaluations can help the instructor to judge how well the course is going and what adjustments one may want to make.
 Please visit https://ctle.utah.edu/services/class-observation.php for further information.